solidjs/solid-docs/CONTRIBUTING.md

 - Make sure your PR addresses an existing Issue.
 - Group your work so that one PR solves one problem.
 - Before you make a large PR, try to discuss it with the Docs Team on #docs.
-This will make sure we're on the same page and increase the chance of your PR getting merged. on, as unsolicited material may not fit into our existing plans.
+This will make sure we're on the same page and increase the chance of your PR getting merged on, as unsolicited material may not fit into our existing plans.
 - When you make a PR, you get a Netlify preview link.
 If you're not done with your changes but want that link to share with us, feel free to make a draft PR and add `[Draft]` to the title.

 > **Note** Existing PRs and Issues need reviewing, triaging, and feedback, too!
 You can make valuable contributions by commenting, suggesting, testing, researching, brainstorming and generally helping in all areas on GitHub!